Tahar Haddad

 Tahar Haddad (الطاهر الحداد; 1899 – December 1935) was a Tunisian author, trade unionist, socialist, scholar and reformer.

-Haddad was born in Tunis to a family of shopkeepers and studied Islamic law at the Great Mosque of Zitouna from 1911 until his graduation in 1920.
-He became a notary, and he abandoned his career to join Al-Destour, which was the first major political party spearheading the Tunisian national movement.
+Haddad was born in Tunisia and studied Islamic law at the University of Ez-Zitouna from 1911 until his graduation in 1920.
+He became a notary, and he abandoned his career to join Destour, which was the first major political party spearheading the Tunisian national movement.
 In the following years, he became a prominent member in the burgeoning Tunisian labor movement, and he quickly became a leading spokesperson for the movement.
 He left the Destour party when he became dissatisfied with the leadership, particularly the party's negative attitude towards the labor movement.

-Haddad was a key figure in the early Tunisian Labor movement, which had emerged as a reaction to the French labor movement's reluctance to defend the interests of indigenous Tunisian workers and was active for over a decade.
+Haddad was a key figure in the early Tunisian labor movement, which had emerged as a reaction to the French labor movement's reluctance to defend the interests of indigenous Tunisian workers and was active for over a decade.
 However, Haddad would later be known first and foremost as a pioneering Tunisian feminist.

 Biography

-Family and early life

-Haddad's family was from El Hamma in Gabès, but he was born in a poor neighborhood on Rue Kaaiki in Tunis.
-His father and uncle owned a chicken shop in the Marché Centrale.